LaurelineP/ztm_python-and-script-automations/README.md

 ```

-## 🔹 Or and And operators
+## 📌 Or and And operators
-Used in conditions by eiher enable multiple condition (OR) or by combining
+Used in conditions by either enable multiple condition (OR) or by combining
 statements to valid a condition

-## 🔹  Loops
+## 📌  Loops
 #### While loop
 Keep iterate until the condition is not longer true